awsdocs/amazon-opensearch-service-developer-guide/doc_source/what-is-amazon-elasticsearch-service.md

 Amazon ES commonly is used with the following services:

 [AWS CloudTrail](http://aws.amazon.com/documentation/cloudtrail/)
 Use AWS CloudTrail to get a history of the Amazon ES configuration API calls and related events for your account\.
-For more information, see [Auditing Amazon Elasticsearch Service Domains with AWS CloudTrail](es-managedomains.md#es-managedomains-cloudtrailauditing)\.
+For more information, see [Logging Amazon Elasticsearch Service Configuration API Calls with AWS CloudTrail](es-managedomains.md#es-managedomains-cloudtrailauditing)\.

 [Amazon CloudWatch](http://aws.amazon.com/documentation/cloudwatch/)
 An Amazon ES domain automatically sends metrics to Amazon CloudWatch so that you can gather and analyze performance statistics\.
 For more information, see [Monitoring Cluster Metrics and Statistics with Amazon CloudWatch \(Console\)](es-managedomains.md#es-managedomains-cloudwatchmetrics)\.